 – Matthew 24:37-39

-There are many people who believe that Jesus is God and that His word is contained in the New Testament, however, they doubt the historicity of the global flood, relegating it to being an ancient myth that was used by the Jews.
+There are many people who believe that Jesus is God and that His word is contained in the New Testament, however, they doubt the historicity of the global flood, relegating it to mythology.

-But Matthew records that Jesus not only referred to the flood as an accurate historical fact but urged His disciples to study it in order to be prepared for His own coming in the future.
+However, Matthew records that Jesus not only referred to the flood as an accurate historical fact but urged His disciples to study it in order to be prepared for His own return in the future.

-I cannot be there, cannot have pictures of the event but I have one eye-witness, Noah, and his word confirmed by Jesus the Son of God.
+I was not there, do not have pictures of the event but I do have one eye-witness, Noah, and his word confirmed by Jesus, the Son of God.
 This is enough to convince me that when we speak of Noah and the flood we are talking about an accurate account of a historical event.

 1Now it came about, when men began to multiply on the face of the land, and daughters were born to them, 2that the sons of God saw that the daughters of men were beautiful; and they took wives for themselves, whomever they chose.
 3Then the Lord said, "My Spirit shall not strive with man forever, because he also is flesh; nevertheless his days shall be one hundred and twenty years."
 4The Nephilim were on the earth in those days, and also afterward, when the sons of God came in to the daughters of men, and they bore children to them.
 Those were the mighty men who were of old, men of renown.